Bhaskar-JR/R-for-Marketing-Research-and-Analytics/README.md

 # R-for-Marketing-Research-and-Analytics

+## Describing Data

+It is important to describe and explore any data set before moving on to more complex analysis.
+This would involve summarizing and exploring a data set with descriptive statistics (mean, standard deviation, and so forth) and visualization methods.
-## General Approach to inspect a data set
+### General Approach to inspect a data set
 We can now recommend a general approach to inspecting a data set after compiling or importing it; replace “my.data” and “DATA” with the names of your objects:
 1. Import your data with read.csv() or another appropriate function and check that the importation process gives no errors.
 2. Convert it to a dataframe if needed (my.data <- data.frame(DATA) and set column names (names(my.data) <- c(...)) if needed.